logo

 Since everything was over now, I described them as well.

 “Hmm.
-I think I know these guys after all,” my inquisitor looked at me cunningly and made her preparations to nail me mercilessly to my cross.
-“I think I know that colleague of yours as well.
+I think I know these guys,” my inquisitor looked at me cunningly, preparing to nail me mercilessly to my cross.
+“I may even know that colleague of yours as well!
 Is it possible, by any chance, that her name is Sonya?”

-“Uh-huh,” I mumbled barely audibly, like a man who was being accused of first-degree murder by the police, and he was afraid that whatever he said might be used against him.
+“Uh-huh,” I mumbled barely audibly, like a man who was being accused of first-degree murder by the police, and his layer just said to him execution was inevitable.

-“Well, my colleague wasn’t very good at her job.
+“Well, my colleague wasn’t very good at her job, in fact.
 She used to hide it from people outside her circle,” I said, embarrassed.
-“And she was also a lame mother, as I mentioned!”
+“And she was also a lame mother, as I said.”

-“Do you really think you can change her mind about her little girl?
+“Do you really think you can make her change her mind about her little girl?
 It seems like a long shot to me!”

 I looked at her, shocked.
 It was clearly the end of my pathetic journey.
 I had screwed it up completely, and now we both knew it.
 It was official!
-However, since there was simply no way for me to make the mess bigger than that, I made up my mind to finish my ridiculous act with a resonant fart.
-So I held my nose and did it loudly, “Will you help me find her?”
+However, since there was simply no way for me to make the mess bigger than that, I made up my mind to finish my ridiculous act with a resonant verbal fart.
+So I held my nose and said, “Will you help me find her?”

-Sandra looked at me with pity and faked a sigh of desperation.
-She didn’t even make an effort to be convincing.
+Sandra looked at me with pity, faking a sigh of desperation, but she didn’t make much effort to be convincing.

 “I wish I could help you.
 I really do!”
 She said afterward.
-“But unfortunately, there’s no way because the person in question disappeared not long ago, and now nobody knows where she is.
+“But unfortunately, there’s no way because the person in question disappeared some time ago, and now nobody knows where she is.
 She clearly does that every now and then!”

-Just like her, I sighed too, but unlike her, I was sincere when I did it.
-I just bet the ranch and lost everything!
-I fired all my ammunition for nothing, and if someday, Hollywood made a movie about my shitty career, my grotesque attempt here would be the culmination of the entire story for sure.
-And to make my humiliation even more complete, Sandra decided to ask me afterward, “What was the last name of your secretary again?
+Just like my executioner, I sighed too, but unlike her, I was sincere when I did it.
+I had the recklessness to bet the ranch and lost everything!
+I was so lame at bluffing that if someday Hollywood made a movie about my shitty career, my grotesque attempt here would be the culmination of the entire story for sure.
+And to make my humiliation even more complete, Sandra asked me afterward, “What was your secretary’s last name again?
 You said Croft, didn’t you?”

-I didn’t say anything because I didn’t dare.
+I didn’t answer because I didn’t dare to.

-“Is it possible, I wonder, that she’s actually Sonya’s sister?”
-The hotel owner continued her cruel game.
+“Is it possible that she’s Sonya’s sister?”
+The hotel owner nailed me on my cross again.

 “No, it’s definitely not possible!”
-I answered tartly and rather too quickly.
+I replied tartly and rather too quickly.
 “Lara doesn’t have a family.
-She’s an orphan… from… the Vietnam War!”
+She’s an orphan… from… the Vietnam War.”

 And that was it!
-The ultimate rock bottom, I had just hit it!
-I was actually so pissed off—not at her but at myself—that I wanted to run away from our date.
-It was ridiculous to think I would squeeze any information from her, and I only humiliated myself and let her play with me.
+I officially hit the rock bottom with this.
+I was so pissed off—not at her but at myself—that I wanted to run away from our date.
+It was simply ridiculous to think I could squeeze any information from anybody without humiliating myself further.

-“You know, it’s all quite funny, in fact!”
-Instead of bursting into laughter after my unsuccessful verbal stunt, Sandra noted slyly, “Have you noticed that your personal secretary looks amazingly like your former colleague?
-If they really aren’t sisters or very close cousins, at least, it would be such a weird genetic eccentricity!”
+“You know, this is all quite funny, actually,” Instead of bursting into laughter after my unsuccessful verbal stunt, the owner of Cacadulu smiled cunningly, “Have you noticed that your personal secretary looks amazingly like your former colleague?
+If they really aren’t sisters or very close cousins, at least, it would be such a rare genetic match.
+A genetic eccentricity, even!”

 “Aren’t you running late for your meeting?”
 I looked at her coldly.
 “I hope I’m not keeping you!”